Groups such as countries, corporations and Ancient Conspiracies

 - However, Homer was actually a hugely valuable employee at Globex, his wacky ideas were given a fair try and made the people he managed more productive.

 - Downsides: The Cool House Globex gave Homer did all of Marge's work for her, boring her to madness.
-The quality school Globex built stuck Bart in Special Ed.
-And even though Lisa enjoyed both the house and the school, the local wildlife sent her(never-seen-before-or-since) allergies into overdrive.
+Bart loved the house, but the quality school Globex built put him in remedial classes with kids every bit as bad as him.note Lisa was ecstatic with the house, school and even the town itself... until she discovered that the local wildlife sent her(never-seen-before-or-since) allergies into overdrive.
 Oh, and Globex' Benevolent Boss Hank Scorpio was actually a Evil Genius enemy of Mr. Bont - who Homer helps capture and execute, resulting in Scorpio taking over the West Coast.